Gokay1904/flask_portfolio_website/readme.md

    - username: admin
    - password: admin123admin
    - you can change the username and password in the main.py / admin_panel method
-   - you have to delete the database if any, to do that.
+   - you have to delete the database to do that.